wisdom84/geometric-wars/README.md

 Game play: The game includes a bunch of different shapes spawned by the computer and then a unique hallow shape which represents the player and is used to shoot white balls at each shape which ends up dispersing into smaller shapes before disappearing from the screen.
-Each shape has it's own life time on the screen and will gradually fade away after some number of frames geos by. the controls for the player are W - move up D- move left  A- move right S-move down the right clicking on any shape on the sreen to shoot a white ball (in 2D) in the direction to that shape
+Each shape has it's own life time on the screen and will gradually fade away after some number of frames geos by. the controls for the player are W - move up D- move left  A- move right S-move down, then right clicking on any shape on the sreen to shoot a white ball (in 2D) in the direction to that shape

 Future_Goals: This project is more of a hands on experience of creating 2D games using graphic libaries in conjuction with c++.
 I plan a building this exact game